-The top five communities with the highest levels of commercial landings of yellowtail snapper include the Florida communities of Key West, Miami, Marathon, Hialeah and Key Largo (Figure 3.3.3.6), and these would be areas that may be most affected by changes to yellowtail snapper management.
+The top five communities with the highest levels of commercial landings of yellowtail snapper include the Florida communities of Key West, Miami, Marathon, Hialeah, and Key Largo (Figure 3.3.22), and these would be areas that may be most affected by changes to yellowtail snapper management.
 The effects on commercial fishermen and associated businesses would be associated with access to the yellowtail stock during periods when the dockside value is highest, and if the commercial ACL is met and an early closure occurs.
 Because the commercial value of yellowtail snapper is typically higher in winter months (Section 4.5.2), it is important to fishermen and fish houses for yellowtail snapper to be open during these months.
 Alternative 1 (No Action) would be the most likely fishing season to ensure commercial harvest is open during January through March, but recent landings data suggest that the season would be closed during November and December.
-Under Alternative 2, Sub-alternative 2d would likely be the most likely to keep the commercial sector open in the winter months, followed by Sub-alternative 2c, 2b, and lastly, 2a.
-However, if landings patterns are similar to landings in 2000-2014, an early closure is not expected under Alternative 1 (No Action) or Alternative 2 unless commercial effort is similar to landings in 2015, which are higher than in recent years
+Under Preferred Alternative 2, Sub-alternative 2d would likely be the most likely to keep the commercial sector open in the winter months, followed by Sub-alternative 2c (Preferred), 2b, and lastly, 2a.
+However, if landings patterns are similar to landings in 2000-2014, an early closure is not expected under Alternative 1 (No Action) or Preferred Alternative 2 unless commercial effort is similar to landings in 2015, which are higher than in recent years

 As discussed in Section 4.5.1, recreational yellowtail snapper landings are highest in the summer months, which also coincide with spawning for yellowtail snapper.
-However, if the Regional Adminstrator implemented a shortened season to address overages in the recreational sector, the start date for the fishing year would determine the likely times of year that recreational harvest would be closed.
+However, if the NMFS Southeast Regional Administrator implemented a shortened season to address overages in the recreational sector, the start date for the fishing year would determine the likely times of year that recreational harvest would be closed.
 Under Alternative 1 (No Action), a shortened season would be likely to prohibit recreational harvest in the last months of the calendar year.
 This could limit recreational fishing opportunities and have negative effects on recreational fishermen and businesses that depend on access to yellowtail snapper during the holiday season (Thanksgiving through New Year's Day), which is the high tourism season for the Florida Keys.
-Under Alternative 3 and Sub-alternatives 3a-3d, it would be more likely that a shortened season would prohibit recreational harvest in the early summer months, which could have negative effects on recreational fishing opportunities during the time of year with traditionally higher recreational catch of yellowtail snapper.
+Under Preferred Alternative 3 and Sub-alternatives 3a-3d, it would be more likely that, if the season were to be shortened in the event of a recreational ACL overage, recreational harvest would not be allowed during in the early summer months, which could have negative effects on recreationally higher recreational fishing opportunities because early summer is the time of year with traditionally higher recreational catch of yellowtail snapper.